shanedunne/MS2_Crypto_Penguin/README.md

 - Tested name field ensuring it is required
 - Tested email field to ensure it is required and requires email format
 - Tested text area to ensure it is required.
-- Tested emailJS - Working correctly and emails aerriving correctly formatted into my email address.
+- Tested emailJS - Working correctly and emails arriving correctly formatted into my email address.
 - Alert working correctly when submission successful
-- Alert working successfully when submission fails
+- Alert working correctly when submission fails

 ## Responsiveness
 Responsiveness was checked using [Responsinator](https://www.responsinator.com/) while also designed with responsiveness in mind with regular testing on Dev Tools.
 The responsiveness has been tested across multiple devices such as iPhone 8, iPhone 8 Plus, iPhone X, Samusing Galaxy X5, iPad etc.

 ## Usability
-Prior to submission, I deployed the site to GitHub pages in order to be able to share a link to the site with some friends who are also passionate about Cryptocurrency.
+Prior to submission, I deployed the site to GitHub Pages in order to be able to share a link to the site with some friends who are also interested in Cryptocurrency.
 All of the feedback was very positive, each friend found it easy to use and useful in day to day life

 ## Performace
 I used the Chrome Dev Tools Lighthouse feature to check the sites performance on both mobile and desktop versions.
 The site performed extremely well with results displayed below